A SHORT HISTORY

-The W.O.A.A. was founded in 1942 by a well known person in this region, Mr. W. T. "Doc" Cruickshank of CKNX Radio and TV, Wingham, founded the W.O.A.A. in 1942.
+The W.O.A.A. was founded in 1942 by a well known person in this region, Mr. W. T. "Doc" Cruickshank of CKNX Radio and TV, Wingham.
 Tremendous desire best describes the personal effort put forth by Mr. Cruickshank.
 Two other persons who assisted and were members of the original Executive were Mr. M. L. "Tory" Gregg of London and Mr. Alfred Lockridge of Wingham.
 With determination, these sports-minded citizens worked together to build the organization and are known to be the founders.
-There were many others who devoted their talent, time and efforts to this endeavour.
+There were many others who devoted their talent, time and efforts to this endeavor.
 In its initial stages, the W.O.A.A. was composed of seven hockey teams banded together to provide inter-community competition.

 The aims established in the beginning remain the prime emphasis of the W.O.A.A. "to promote and improve year round sports, to create a kindly feeling in the small communities and rural area of Western Ontario."
-Unlike many other associations who are dependent upon and favourable to the larger centers, the W.O.A.A. is interested in the smallest hamlets and the larger towns.
+Unlike many other associations who are dependent upon and favorable to the larger centres, the W.O.A.A. is interested in the smallest hamlets and the larger towns.
 This organization provides an opportunity for competitive recreation for each individual desirous of participation regardless of skill.
 The "Western" has always taken a keen interest in minor sports.
 An event conducted each year within the region is the Young Canada Pee Wee Hockey Tournament in Goderich, Ontario.